crowja/aws-examples/mounting-storage-on-ec2.md

 # Mounting storage on an EC2 instance

-## On the instance, set up storage added when configuring the instance

 I set up an Ubuntu 18.04 server with 9 TB additional EBS volume, which is what we'll use in this example.

+## Setting up the storage added when configuring the instance

 First make the storage available as /opt: